 During the 2 year course pupils study three main themes: identity and culture; local, national, international and global areas of interest; current and future study and employment.
-During this ab initio course, in Year 10 we concentrate on the foundational elements of language learning, vocabulary acquisition and retention as well as written accuracy and oral confidence.
-Pupils will have a firm foundation of language learning to build on, from having studied French for 3 years at Ripley in KS3 and Spanish for 2 years.
+In Year 10 we concentrate on the foundational elements of language learning, vocabulary acquisition and retention as well as written accuracy and oral confidence.
+Pupils will have a firm foundation of language learning to build on, from having studied French and Spanish for 3 years at Ripley in KS3.
 In Year 11 we focus on the preparation for assessment, by further developing communication skills as well as all communication and comprehension skills.